Best Perennials To Plant In June

 Balloon flower symbolizes “eternal love.”
 It also means “sincerity” and “elegance.”

-Growing to around 24 inches tall and 12 inches wide, it has dark green leaves and blue flowers in late summer.
+Growing to around 24 inches tall and 12 inches wide, it has dark green leaves and bluish/purple flowers in late summer.

 A notable feature of the plant is the flower bud, which swells like a balloon before fully opening.
 Hence the name.